xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/Project proposal.md

 ## References
+DiPiero, Thomas. *“Enlightenmentliterature.”
+Chapter.* In The Cambridge Companion to the French Enlightenment, edited by Daniel Brewer, 137–52.
+Cambridge Companions to Literature.
+Cambridge: Cambridge University Press, 2014.

 Famà, Santi Luca.
 2023. *“Decentering the Human through Narrative Forms: The ‘Impossible Closure’ of Gadda’s That Awful Mess and VanderMeer’s Southern Reach Trilogy”.* Incontri.
 Rivista Europea Di Studi Italiani 37 (1). https://doi.org/10.18352/inc12758.

 Hinzmann, Marc, Julian Röttgermann, Andreas Klee, Marc Steffes, and Christof Schöch.
 2021. *"The French Enlightenment Novel as a Graph?
 Potentials and Challenges in the Construction of a Knowledge Network."* DOI: 10.5281/zenodo.5840088